 - You can collaborate with others while doing

 - All assignments are mandatory.
 After the first day of class, you can view the online assignments at http://www.almaris.com/assess/ using your official Stern email (no aliases) and most recent password emailed to you by Almaris.
 The Almaris password is different from the Stern password.
-To retrieve the password, use your Stern email id as it appears in the registrar's records.
+To retrieve the password, use your full email with the domain name as it appears in Brightspace.
+The domain name could be @nyu.edu for some of you, while for others, it could be @stern.nyu.edu.
+I do not control this mess.

 - Assignments are marked “late” if you do not meet or exceed the passing score described below before the deadline.
 There is no additional penalty for lateness other than the low score.